Skip to main content

 Comprehensive Support and Improvement

-The California School Dashboard (Dashboard) is used to determine schools eligible for Comprehensive Support and Improvement (CSI).
-CSI has the following two categories of schools:
+The California School Dashboard (Dashboard) is used to determine school eligibility and exit for the following categories of schools:

 • Low Graduation Rate